frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 If the apostles had decided to wait for a more suitable occasion, then the message which has so transformed our entire existence might never have reached us.

-When, later on, the apostles found themselves bereft of resources and faced with the resistance of those who heard them, the apostles, and especially Philip, perhaps recalled the day they were called upon to feed a great multitude while having no food, and no possibility of obtaining any.
+When, later on, the apostles found themselves bereft of resources and faced with the resistance of those who heard them, the apostles, and especially Philip, perhaps recalled the day they were called upon to feed a great multitude while having no food and no possibility of obtaining any.

 "Jesus saw the crowd approaching him and said to Philip, 'How are we to buy bread so that these people may eat?'"